V0lk3n/Pico-BackDroid/README.md

 ## Requirement and notes

-* Read the script, and generate your payload, change the URL to your apk file.
-(The url is truncated to work with my layout in my case, i need to fix it)
-* Actually, you should specify the device used at the beginning of the script.
+1. You should specify the device used at the beginning of the script.
+(Working on a PIN version where it pick the device depending which pin is connected)
+2. Generate your payload, change the URL into the script to your apk file.
-* You should allow for unknown source to install the APK.
+3. You should allow for unknown source before runing it against the target device.
-* Chrome should be the default browser used "every time".
-(To avoid asking which browser open once we use the keyboard shortcut to open the browser)
+4. Chrome should be the default browser used everywhere to avoid to chose which browser open.

-* Depending on the Play Protect Warning, the code can be truncated.
+## Fix and Todo

+* Fix keyboard layout which is alway QWERTY in android device.
+* Try to add OnePlus8 Device on the Pin version.
+* Try the Pin version using selector.
+* Create a Wiki.

-* <b>Note that the code is actively under development, and i'm working into news features.</a>
+<b>Note that the code is actively under development, and i'm working into news features.</a>

 ## PoC - Demo